AzeemAppli/tictac/README.md

-# tictac
+# Tic-Tac-Toe

-## This tictac project was programmed with React.js
+### This Tic-Tac-Toe game was programmed with React.js